odinuv/web/en/apv/articles/html/css.md

 ![Screenshot - Sample page](/en/apv/articles/html/sample-page-3.png)

 Not all CSS properties are inherited.
-Because there are [hundreds of available CSS properties](https://developer.mozilla.org/en/docs/Web/CSS/Reference). remembering a list of inherited and non-inherited properties is not practical.
+Because there are [hundreds of available CSS properties](https://developer.mozilla.org/en/docs/Web/CSS/Reference).
+Remembering a list of inherited and non-inherited properties is not practical.
 But if you use common sense judgement you'll probably figure it out on your own.
-E.g. it does not make any sense to inherited any properties related to element size (width, height, margin, padding) because a child element with the same size as the parent element would not fit inside that parent element.
+E.g. it does not make any sense to inherit any properties related to element size (width, height, margin, padding) because a child element with the same size as the parent element would not fit inside that parent element.